 There are thousands of these sinkholes all around Mexico—they are the result of limestone collapse that exposes groundwater underneath.
 Some are large enough to paddle board across, some damp and dark and narrow little caves.
 The Mayans actually believed the cenotes were a gateway to the underworld once you passed away, and once you’ve wandered deep within the eerie caves with catfish at your feet, bats flying idly by and dripping stalactites above your head, it’s easy to see why.

 The difference between heading to a public cenote and being escorted to one like the Santa Cruz with Said is that these are private—so there’s a beautiful lack of people to disturb your ethereal experience.
-Only certain guides are allowed in, and Mexico Kan Tours is one of the exclusive few.

 Tulum is a land is full of wonders, immense history, delicious food, and an incredible cultural identity.
 It’s a transcendental town that will leave you in a state of perpetual happiness, fighting the urge to ever return home.